Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 4.2 Discussion

-#### Business Value of Results
+#### 4.2.1 Business Value of Results

-The overlap analysis between bus routes and MRT lines provides actionable insights to optimize the public transport network.
+The overlap analysis between bus routes and MRT lines provides actionable insights to optimise the public transport network.
 By removing redundant segments of Bus 67, 63 and 2,  we can achieve 3 goals.
 Firstly, as reducing redundant segments lowers operational costs, allowing resources to be reallocated to other routes or underserved areas, it will result in cost savings.
 Secondly, streamlining routes to avoid duplication with MRT lines enhances the overall transport network, enabling buses to focus on areas outside MRT coverage, resulting in improved network efficiency.
 Lastly, by selectively retaining key routes (e.g., Bus 170) that serve stops between MRT stations, we maintain accessibility for commuters without unnecessary redundancy, allowing MOT to align with commuter needs.

 This data-driven approach addresses the business goal of optimizing the network in a cost-effective and efficient way.

-#### Key Issues
+#### 4.2.2 Key Issues

 We focused on some key issues when developing our approach.
 Firstly, we made sure that our results were interpretable.
 The overlap distance metric provides a clear, quantifiable basis for route adjustments, making the findings easy to communicate and justify.
 The distances displayed in an easy-to-read summary table are complemented with the visualisations on the `overlap_map` outputs, ensuring that our findings are clearly interpretable.
 The toggling of layers between overlap sections, MRT line and bus route (with blue pins on the map) allow stakeholders to glance at different sections as needed.
 Secondly, we wanted to ensure fairness to commuters when removing or rerouting bus routes, so adjustments are made to avoid disproportionately impacting areas with limited transit alternatives, ensuring fair access to public transport.
 Thirdly, we focused on the deployability of our recommendations.
-Route changes require clear public communication to minimize disruption, with plans for periodic reviews to adapt to future MRT developments and commuter needs.
+Route changes require clear public communication to minimise disruption, with plans for periodic reviews to adapt to future MRT developments and commuter needs.
 We ensured to cover all bases by considering different segments of each bus route and its impact on commuter convenience and overall acccessibility.

 ### 4.3 Recommendations

-#### Next Steps
+#### 4.3.1 Next Steps

 We recommend implementing adjustments to Bus 67 and potentially Bus 63 to reduce redundancy with MRT lines.
 These changes should be communicated clearly to commuters to ensure a smooth transition.

-#### Deployment Considerations
+#### 4.3.2 Deployment Considerations

 Deploying these changes involves:
 - **Updating Public Transport Apps**: Ensure all bus route updates are reflected in apps like MyTransport.SG and Google Maps to avoid confusion among users.
 - **Public Communication**: Inform commuters about the route changes through announcements in public transport apps, signage at affected bus stops, and media channels.

-#### Additional Recommendations
+#### 4.3.3 Additional Recommendations

 In the future, we would also want to extend this analysis to new and future MRT lines.
-As the Cross Island Line and Jurong Region Line are introduced, apply this overlap analysis to identify additional redundant bus routes and optimize the network.
+As the Cross Island Line and Jurong Region Line are introduced, apply this overlap analysis to identify additional redundant bus routes and optimise the network.
 Regular reviews should be conducted to keep the public transport network aligned with new developments and evolving commuter patterns.

 Also, future analyses would benefit from more granular data, such as detailed bus paths and ridership statistics, to improve overlap assessment and better understand commuter demand.